abrahamjuliot/ublock-origin-abf/README.md

 1. **[API protection](https://user-images.githubusercontent.com/6946045/87235868-ff5c3d80-c395-11ea-87b1-56f759419043.png)**: canvas, audio, webgl, and clientRects
 2. **Session Based**: randomization is stored in site session and resets only on a new session
 3. **Detection**: fingerprinting behavior is detected in real time
-4. **Permission**: script execution is paused and your permission is required to allow fingerprinting (per session) 4a. if permission is allowed, you will not be alerted when fingerprinting is detected per site session.
-API protection will continue.
+4. **Permission**: script execution is paused and your permission is required to allow fingerprinting (per session)<sup>1</sup>.
-4b. if permission is denied, a [random error](https://user-images.githubusercontent.com/6946045/87235934-164f5f80-c397-11ea-8df9-1468ecf872f1.png) will be thrown at the script and any future attempts during the site session.
-API protection will continue. <sup>1</sup>
-5. **Defensive**: api tampering is protected with a [proxy](https://adtechmadness.wordpress.com/2019/03/23/javascript-tampering-detection-and-stealth/) to prevent detection
+5. **Defensive**: api tampering is protected with a [proxy](https://adtechmadness.wordpress.com/2019/03/23/javascript-tampering-detection-and-stealth/) to prevent detection.
-6. **Genuine**: random output does not include random strings of gibberish characters
+6. **Genuine**: random output does not contain gibberish.

-<sup>1</sup> If permission is denied, a new random error will be thrown on each fingerprinting attempt during the session.
-Use this option with caution as it yields different results depending on the script: [1] the error may [break the script](https://www.nothingprivate.ml/) (the goal), [2] the error may be [computed as a random value](https://panopticlick.eff.org/) (even better), [3] the error may be [properly handled](https://ghacksuserjs.github.io/TorZillaPrint/TorZillaPrint.html) by the script, or [4] the error may be rendered an invalid browser error and then used to fingerprint your browser.
+<sup>1</sup> If permission is denied, a random error will be thrown at the script and at any additional fingerpinting scripts during the session.
+Since the error is randomized on each new request and scripts may yield different results, use this option with caution: [1] the error may [break the script](https://www.nothingprivate.ml/) (the goal), [2] the error may be [computed as random output](https://panopticlick.eff.org/), [3] the error may be [properly handled](https://ghacksuserjs.github.io/TorZillaPrint/TorZillaPrint.html), or [4] the collection of random errors may be traced per session and then used to fingerprint your browser and link your sessions.

 ### uBlock Origin Setup:
 1. Select the advanced user icon in Settings